 LCD flat-panel monitors have a theoretical useful life of over ten years.
-Any systems purchased that are replacing systems with CRT monitors will include an LCD flat panel.
-A 19-22 inch LCD will be sufficient for classes that teach one application at a time.
-Computers that require the use of multiple applications simultaneously will require a 22 inch LCD or larger.
+A 19-22-inch LCD will be sufficient for classes that teach one application at a time.
+Computers that require the use of multiple applications simultaneously will require a 22-inch LCD or larger.
 These areas include all administrative offices, the Staff Resource Center (SRC), and the training room.
 Other exceptions include systems purchased for use by the visually impaired, and programs that require high-end graphics, such as the AutoCAD and Adobe Creative Cloud suite programs.
 LCD monitors will be replaced on an as-needed basis.